 fees.
 The Department may

-establish continuing education requirements for licensed leasing agents, by
+establish continuing education requirements for residential licensed leasing agents, by

 rule, consistent with the language and intent of this Act, with the advice of

-(d) The continuing education requirement for leasing agents shall consist of a single core curriculum to be established by the Department as recommended by the Board.
-Leasing agents shall be required to complete no less than 6 hours of continuing education in the core curriculum for each 2-year renewal period.
+(d) The continuing education requirement for residential leasing agents shall consist of a single core curriculum to be prescribed by the Department as recommended by the Board.
+Leasing agents shall be required to complete no less than 8 hours of continuing education in the core curriculum for each 2-year renewal period.
+The curriculum shall, at a minimum, consist of a single course or courses on the subjects of fair housing and human rights issues related to residential leasing, advertising and marketing issues, leases, applications, credit reports, and criminal history, the handling of funds, owner-tenant relationships and owner-tenant laws, and environmental issues relating to residential real estate.